utshomax/postman-docs/src/pages/docs/administration/secret-scanner.md

 ### Default alerts

 By default, the Secret Scanner checks for tokens issued by common service providers like Amazon, Google, Github, Stripe, and Twilio.
-To view the complete list of default alerts, open the [Secret Scanner](https://go.postman.co/settings/team/secret-scanner/alerts).
+To view the complete list of default alerts, open the [Secret Scanner](https://go.postman.co/settings/team/secret-scanner/alerts) and select **Configure alerts**.

 ### Custom alerts